ReScience/rescience.github.io/03-edit.md

  2. Reproducibility of the replication.
-The reviewers must be able to run the proposed implementation on their computer, and obtain the same results as the authors with the limits of the state of of the art of the field.
+The reviewers must be able to run the proposed implementation on their computer, and obtain the same results as the authors with the limits of the state of the art of the field.

  3. Clarity of the code and the instructions for running it.